JKZuo/CTRNext/README.md

 ISSN = {0957-4174},
 doi = {https://doi.org/10.1016/j.eswa.2024.124884},
 URL = {https://www.sciencedirect.com/science/article/pii/S0957417424017512},
-author = {Jiankai Zuo and Yaying Zhang}, keywords = {Next POI recommendation, Trajectory similarity, Attention mechanism, Representation learning}, }
+keywords = {Next POI recommendation, Trajectory similarity, Attention mechanism, Representation learning}, }
 ```

 - This code is a simplified version of the CTRNext model, and some of the core code will also be needed for my future research.
-If you want to know more, please feel free to send me a private message.
+If you want to know more, please send me a private message.